 Please Never Ever put in the dishwasher.
 It will ruin not only the blade but more so the timber handle.

 “Brasso” or similar metal polishes will help the blade retain its shine and help remove the small black spots which often appear.
-Rust spots may also be removed with brasso and fine steel wool or fine grit sandpaper (600 grit or finer)
+Rust spots may also be removed with brasso and a scotchbrite scourer, fine steel wool or even fine grit sandpaper (600 grit or finer)

 Many like the dull grey patina (tarnish) that black steel gets as it gives the knife character, and the patina actually helps protect the knife from rusting.
-If this is the case then washing immediately isn't as important, and using vinegar or lemon juice will actually speed the process up… drying the knife after washing is still important.
+You can create a patina by coating the blade with lemon or lime juice for 10 minutes and then washing it off… drying the knife after washing is still important.